izzy-lopez/cis444_2021/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependancies for this project under the hogwarts_bookstore directory.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependencies for this project under the hogwarts_bookstore directory.

 ```bash
 pip install -r requirements.txt